The-Baltimore-Banner/school-shootings-2023/readME.md

 Eighteen juveniles in Baltimore have been shot within a block of a city high school between the hours of 7 a.m. and 7 p.m. since 2015.
 Thirty-five teenagers were shot within a two block radius of a high school and most of those shootings occurred in 2022.

-All but one of the shootings in the past seven years occurred near high schools in the Black butterfly, areas of the city with historical disinvestment and segregation.
-Shootings have been on the rise since the pandemic.
+All but one of the shootings in the past seven years occurred near high schools in the Black butterfly, areas of the city with historical disinvestment and segregation, and shootings have skyrocketed since the pandemic years.

 ## Methodology